Student-centric advice and objective recommendations

 Early decision

 Ideally, students applying early decision (ED) will want to do all of their research beforehand.
-Unlike with other types of applications, ED is a binding agreement.
-This means that if you’re accepted to the school, you’re promising to attend.
+Unlike with other types of applications, ED is a binding agreement, which means upon acceptance you’re promising to attend.
 Additionally, if you’ve received any other acceptances or submitted any other applications, you must contact the schools to withdraw them.

 Most early decision deadlines fall around early November or December.
 That way, students can hear back by mid-December or January.
 Some schools also have an Early Decision II deadline in early January.
 While ED II is still binding, it allows students more time before the deadline to prepare their applications and hear back from other schools.
 Students should consider how early decision and financial aid work before applying ED.